 Last week, I was a judge in the LightHouse Awards green home competition put on by the Hilton Head Home Builders Association (HBA).
-Along with fellow judges Chris Laumer-Giddens, my colleague here at Energy Vanguard, and Tim Watson of Southern Fried Home, I visited two homes in the Hilton Head area.
-I'll say more about the contest and the homes after the winners are announced (12 November), but for now, I'd like to discuss the heat pump water heater I saw in one of the homes.
+Along with my fellow judges, I visited two homes in the Hilton Head area.
+We saw a lot of interesting things in these houses, but here I’d just like to discuss the heat pump water heater in one of the homes.

 There are quite a few choices available in the water heater market these days.
 Most of them are cold water heaters, as the incoming water is cold and hot water doesn’t need to be heated because it’s already…you know…hot.
 (Sorry, I know almost everyone says ‘hot water heater,’ but it’s one of those little things that drives me nuts, so I’m going to lay that burden on you now.)

 Most water heaters are storage units that convert a fuel to heat and put that heat into water stored in a tank.
 Mostly, they get their heat either by burning natural gas or running electric current through a high resistance wire (like a toaster) and converting that electricity to heat at 100% efficiency.

 Tankless water heaters come in gas or electric models (though electric tankless water heaters are almost never a good idea), and they eliminate the standby loss of having to keep a tank of water hot.
 They don’t do anything different to get the heat, though, except greatly ramp up the speed with which the heat can be dumped into the water.